 5. Get insured

 Once you’ve obtained or are in the process of obtaining the proper authority, you’ll need to find an insurance company.
 It’s important to choose the right insurance company for your company.
 Find an agent that specializes in Trucking Insurance to make sure that you get adequate coverage.

 If these steps look daunting and confusing on your journey to start you own trucking company, they probably are.
 There are a lot of decisions to make, and each decision determines which steps you need to take to become your own boss.
 However, you don’t have to work out all these steps alone.
 Once you’ve registered your business, Motor Carrier HQ can help you apply for the registration and licensing you need to get your business running.
 We work directly with you to sort through what you need and don’t, so you don’t waste time and money on licensing your company doesn’t need.

 Think of Motor carrier as your crew that small businesses usually don’t have.
 We can help with all the paperwork to make starting your own business easier for you.
 While you could get your MC Number and your USDOT Number yourself, we make it easier for you.
 After contacting us, we can get your MC number issued within one hour.
 We offer complete transparency to save you time, money, and hassle.
 When you work with Motor Carrier, you know exactly how much money you’ll be spending and where that money is going.

 Do you want to start your own trucking company?
 Motor Carrier can help.
-All you have to do to get started is fill out this short form.
+All you have to do to get started is check out our motor carrier authority package.
 Then, we’ll call you within the hour with your MC and DOT Numbers.
-If you have any questions about the form or about starting your own trucking company, call (866) 739-2032 and we can help!
+If you have any questions about starting your own trucking company, call (866) 739-2032 and we can help!